 Whichever meal prep containers you use, your choice should be dictated by your lifestyle.
-Find the right one that fits your schedule and feel confident in your caloric intake.
+Find the right on-the-go option that fits your schedule and feel confident in your caloric intake.

 We focused on BPA-free plastic containers for their lightweight and low cost.
-Featuring temperature resistance, easy clean-up, and impressive durability, these plastic options came out on top as the preferred container in the meal prep-planning world.
+Featuring temperature resistance, easy clean-up, and impressive durability, these plastic options came out on top as the most preferred food storage containers in the world of meal prep.

-Leakproof, microwavable, BPA-free, and freezable, these meal prep containers from Reditainer may look like you standard take-out box, but these are far more sturdy, reusable, lightweight, and virtually unbreakable.
+Leakproof, microwavable, BPA-free, and freezable, these meal prep containers from Reditainer may look like you standard take-out box, but these are far more sturdy and reusable.
 They also do not warp when reheated.
-And, thanks to the clever bento-like divider, the smaller section fits one cup of veggies and the larger section fits one cup of complex carbohydrates.
+Thanks to the clever bento-like divider, the smaller section fits one cup of veggies and the larger section fits one cup of complex carbohydrates.
 This affordable option is great for school lunches, leftover meals, and portion control.
 Whether you’re back-to-school shopping or just planning lunch ahead of time, these microwave-safe plastic containers can help you prep like a pro.

-This three-compartment food container features clear lids, deep capacity, and a self-insulated polypropylene walled compartments to keep hot foods hot and cold foods cold.
+These three-compartment food prep containers feature clear lids, deep capacity, and self-insulated polypropylene to keep hot foods hot and cold foods cold.
 Made with non-toxic BPA-free materials, the plastic can be reheated, tossed in the dishwasher, or left in the freezer for later use, however you’ll need to hand wash each lid individually.
 The containers are stackable, which will help you avoid the Tupperware avalanche that threatens to swallow you every time you open your cabinet.

 The Meal Lab Leak-Proof 3-Compartment Bento Lunch Box, 10-pack – $17

 Prep work doesn’t have to be expensive (though it can be time-consuming).
-Taking a cue from Japanese bento boxes, these leak-proof containers from The Meal Lab offer plenty of space for all your eats.
-The number one best-seller in meal-prep containers on Amazon, these bento boxes are solid, durable, and guaranteed not to warp, crack, or otherwise come apart.
+Taking a cue from Japanese bento boxes, each leak-proof food container from The Meal Lab offers plenty of compartmentalized space for all your eats.
+The No. 1 best-seller in meal-prep containers on Amazon, the boxes boxes are solid, durable, and guaranteed not to warp, crack, or otherwise come apart.
 If you’re looking for an affordable food container that is reusable, dishwasher safe, freezer safe, and airtight, these plastic trays should do the trick.

 Glass containers, with their resistance to stain and smells, are also another good option.
 However, while glass containers on the whole are healthier than plastic, their poor portability and inherent break-ability outweigh their positive attributes, making them a second-choice for the hardcore meal prepper.
 The casual lunch-bringer may be more kind.